 - Research methodologies such as action research, case study, practice as research

-- Embodied comprehension of the text
+- Embodied cognition and comprehension of the text

 - Making meaning through gesture and drawing, drawing as thinking and as an acting methodology